Brain Tumor Program: Our Team

 Your care team includes:

 Neuro-oncologists: Neuro-oncologists use medications to fight brain and spine tumors.
-UCI Health is home to three dedicated neuro-oncologists, including world-renowned expert Daniela Bota, MD.
+UCI Health is home to four dedicated neuro-oncologists, including world-renowned expert Daniela Bota, MD.
 We offer access to innovative treatments, such as vaccines that have been demonstrated to extend our patients’ survival.

 We also are one of few hospitals in the nation with a neuro-oncology hospitalist.
 This specialist is dedicated to coordinating the unique in-hospital (inpatient) needs of our brain and spine tumor patients.
 If you are hospitalized for any reason, our hospitalist sees you daily, which can help you get the most out of treatments while avoiding complications.